Threat Intelligence Sharing as an Effective Cyber Security Strategygiusel

 - Preparing the data for analysis, which is the next stage of the Threat Intelligence Lifecycle.

-The Analysis and Production phase of the TIL is about using information collected and processed intelligence to produce intelligence for a company’s needs.
-Also, the Analysis and Production period has two parts, analysis by humans and machine learning algorithms.
+The Analysis phase of the TIL is about using information collected and processed intelligence to produce intelligence for a company’s needs.
+Also, the Analysis period has two parts, analysis by humans and machine learning algorithms.

 - Analyzing data to find any patterns or connections that might help predict a possible incident.